TypeFox/monaco-languageclient/docs/introduction.md

 - Simpler integration
 - Direct Monaco Editor API access

+This is best for applications that need language server features but want to keep things simple, and do not require any or some elements of the VSCode API.

-However, it lacks advanced features and services provided by the extended mode, and in _most_ cases is not recommended unless you have a specific need for it.
+However, keep in mind this mode lacks advanced features and services provided by the extended mode, and in _most_ cases is _not_ recommended unless you have a specific need for it.

-**Best for**: Applications that need language server features but want to keep things simple.
+Generally speaking, it's a good idea to start with extended mode until you have a specific reason or justification to switch to classic mode.

 ## When to Use the Monaco Language Client

-The Monaco Language Client is ideal when you need to:
+Overall, the Monaco Language Client is ideal when you need to:

 - **Build web-based IDEs or editors** with language support
 - **Add intelligent language features** to existing Monaco Editor integrations